Skip to Content

 While the cocktail version may not have made such a bang, it’s still a great invention that’s crafted with liquors produced in both the USA and Italy.
 In other words, it’s an ideal drink for cocktail enthusiasts who like to travel the world while they drink.

-What Is a Paper Plane Cocktail?
+What Is A Paper Plane Cocktail?

 Paper Plane Cocktail with Red Background from Below

 Don’t be misled by the Paper Plane cocktail’s bright orange hue.
-It’s a serious cocktail for serious cocktail drinkers.
+It’s a serious cocktail for serious cocktail drinkers. | Image: ©2foodtrippers

 Unlike paper planes made with actual paper, the Paper Plane cocktail requires three separate liquors (amaro, Aperol and bourbon) plus freshly squeezed lemon juice.
 Also, unlike those paper gliders, it’s easy to craft the cocktail version at home since no special skills or tools are required.